-Item Description USB 2.0/1.1 Port USB 3.0 (USB 3.1 Gen 1 Type A) Port These USB ports are for low-speed peripherals such as keyboards, mice or scanners, and for high-speed peripherals such as external HDDs, digital video cameras or high-speed scanners etc. Devices can be plugged into the computer, and unplugged from the computer, without the need to turn the system off (if the power rating of your USB device is 500mA or above, make sure you use the power supply which comes with the device).
-USB 3.0 (USB 3.1 Gen 1 Type C) Port Note that Model A computers have one USB 2.0 port, but Model B computers have two USB 2.0 ports.
-The USB 3.0 ports capable of 5Gbps (SuperSpeed) are classified as USB 3.1 Gen 1 .
-This model includes 3 USB 3.0 (USB 3.1 Gen 1) ports.
-USB 3.1 (USB 3.1 Gen 2 Type C) Port (Factory Option) This model includes 2 USB 3.0 (USB3,1 Gen 1) ports.
-On the left side of this model, the larger blue port is a Type A USB port, and the smaller port is a Type C port.
-The USB 2.0 port(s) on the right side is/are colored black.
-A USB 3.1 Gen 2 Type C port, capable of 10Gbps (SuperSpeed+), is available as a factory option.
-Note: The maximum amount of current supplied by USB Type-C ports is 500 mA for USB2.0/900 mA for USB 3.1
+Item Description USB 3.0 (USB 3.1 Gen 1) Type A Ports USB 3.1 (USB 3.1 Gen 2) Type C Port OR USB 3.1 (USB 3.1 Gen 2) Type C / ThunderboltTM 3 Port Factory Option These USB ports are for low-speed peripherals such as keyboards, mice or scanners, and for high-speed peripherals such as external HDDs, digital video cameras or high-speed scanners etc. Devices can be plugged into the computer, and unplugged from the computer, without the need to turn the system off (if the power rating of your USB device is 500mA or above, make sure you use the power supply which comes with the device).
+USB 3.0 ports capable of 5Gbps (SuperSpeed) are classified as USB 3.1 Gen 1.
+This model includes 1 USB 3.0 (USB3,1 Gen 1) port.
+In addition there is a Type C USB 3.1 Gen 2 port capable of 10Gbps SuperSpeed+.
+On this model, the larger blue ports are Type A USB ports, and the smaller port is a Type C port.
+Alternatively the USB 3.1 (USB 3.1 Gen 2) Type C port may be replaced by a ThunderboltTM 3 Combo Port (Type C) as a factory option.
+This port combines the functions of the USB 3.1 and Thunderbolt ports.
+The unified Thunderbolt 3 port/USB 3.1 Gen 2 Type C port allows for the connection of external peripherals to the computer by combining PCI Express (PCIe), DisplayPort (DP), USB 3.1 and its own Thunderbolt 3 technologies.
+Up to seven peripherals may be supported by one connector by daisy-chaining the devices.
+Devices supported include HDDs/SSDs, Audio Interfaces, docks, display devices, cameras, network cables etc. Note: The maximum amount of current supplied by USB Type-C ports is 500 mA for USB2.0/900 mA for USB 3.1 See over